OPENDAP/combined/README.md

    make -j9
    make -j9 install

+### Comveniences

+I have defined an alias _update_ that will pull and recursively update all the child repos.
+To use this, run _git update_ in this directory.
+The alias is defined
+as:
+   git config --global alias.update '!git pull && git submodule update --init --recursive'

 ### Integrating the _hyrax dependencies_

 There is a fourth GitHub project called _hyrax-dependencies_ that holds